nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 Gamma
 ```

-If the 2nd page of the list was requested instead with the command `browse -p 2`.
-`BrowseCommand#buildBrowseOutput()` will shift its page window down by 1 page as depicted in the diagram below.
+If the 2nd page of the list was requested instead using the input `browse -p 2`. `BrowseCommand#buildBrowseOutput()` will shift its page window down by 1 page as depicted in the diagram below.

 ![Browse Object Diagram 2](images/Browse-Default-State2.png) <br/>
 *Figure 12: Browse Next Page Object Diagram*

-**Step 5:** For each `Anime` object, it will access its methods to get the relevant information about that anime series and construct a printable result for the user to view.
+**Step 5:** For each `Anime` object, it will access the `Anime` object's methods to get the relevant information about that anime series and construct a printable result for the user to view.

 **Step 6:** After all `Anime` objects in the page window have been retrieved, it will return the printable result back to `BrowseCommand#execute()`.
-At this point it will utilise `BrowseCommand#sortBrowseList()` again to reset the `AnimeData` list to its original form if it has been altered.
+At this point, it will utilise `BrowseCommand#sortBrowseList()` again to reset the `AnimeData` list to its original form if it has been altered.

 **Step 7:** Once `AnimeData` has been sorted, it will return the result back to `Main` for printing.

-Currently, this result is not very exciting as it is just based on the Anime ID which is assigned randomly by our data source, AniList.
+Currently, this result is not very exciting as it is just based on the `Anime` object ID which is assigned randomly by our data source, AniList.

-An example scenario would be browsing the 2nd page of a **sorted** list in ascending order.
+A more interesting example scenario would be browsing the 2nd page of a **sorted** list in ascending order.
 The only step that would change would be at Step 3, where it will perform sorting of `AnimeData` list.

 ![Browse Object Diagram 3](images/Browse-Sorted-State.png) <br/>
 *Figure 13: Browse Sorted State Object Diagram*

-As you can see, even though the page window is at the same position as the previous command,
-the list is different as it has been sorted.
+As you can see, even though the page window is at the same position as the previous command, the list is now different as it has been sorted.

-From this point onwards, the operation will continue as per the steps above, but during the final `BrowseCommand#sortBrowseList()` call in step 6.
+From this point on, the operation will continue as per the steps above, but during the final `BrowseCommand#sortBrowseList()` call in step 6.
 It will perform a sort to reset the list.

+> :bulb: The reason for why a reset sort is needed is further elaborated in the design consideration.

-Here is the sequence diagram to better illustrate the lifecycle of a browse command.
+Here is the sequence diagram to better illustrate the lifecycle of a `browse` command upon its execute() call.

 ![Browse Sequence Diagram](images/Browse-SequenceDiagram.png) <br/>
 *Figure 14: Browse Sorted Sequence Diagram*